email2ify/My-Yoga/README.md

 <h2><Strong>Features unsolved:</strong></h2>

-<li>The login functionality in the site does not provide the ability for user to delete registered account, as users can only create account and also displaying a successful logout from the account</li>
+<li>The login functionality in the site does not provide the ability for user to delete registered account, as users can only create account and also displaying a successful logout from the account was unsolved</li>

 <h2><Strong>Database:</strong></h2>